Maybe Tomorrow (The Jackson 5 song)

 "Maybe Tomorrow" is a hit single recorded by American soul family quintet the Jackson 5, in 1971.
-"Maybe Tomorrow" was included on the Jackson 5's album of the same title, and was also featured on Goin' Back to Indiana.
+"Maybe Tomorrow" was included on the Jackson 5's album Maybe Tomorrow, and was also featured on Goin' Back to Indiana.

 The song was released again in 2009 via a Carl Sturken and Evan Rogers' remix, with an orchestral arrangement by Rob Mounsey, from a compilation album The Remix Suite.

 The song peaked at number 3 on the Billboard Hot R&B Singles chart, and at number 20 on the Billboard Hot 100.

 Cash Box said of it that the "group's delightful harmonies and a teasing rhythm section put a sparkling gloss into" the song.